 There are situations where you should contact your travel agent for a quote.
-These include when you are booking complicated trips, need expertise, qualify for special prices, or book flights for large groups.
+These include when booking complicated trips, needing expertise, qualifying for special prices or booking flights for large groups.
 But generally speaking, you will save money if you book yourself online.

 How do I know if a travel agency is legit?

 Reputable travel agents are often members of international associations such as The International Air Transport Association (IATA), The American Society of Travel Advisors (ASTA), and The International Airlines Travel Agent Network (IATAN).

 It is also advisable to visit online travel portals and read reviews.
 And if there are no reviews to read, that should also tell you something.